stan4dbunny/Portfolio/README.md

-Hello, my name is Erica and I'm a master student (soon to gratuate!) in computer science with specialisation in computer graphics and visualization at KTH Royal Institute of Technology.
+Hello, my name is Erica and I'm a master student (soon to gratuate!) in computer science with specialization in computer graphics and visualization at KTH Royal Institute of Technology.
 I've worked with C++, Unity using C# and HLSL, as well as Java and Python.
 Welcome to my portfolio!
 Here I have gathered some of the most important things I've done in computer graphics and game development.
 Take a look:)

 # Contact information
 Email: ericat@telia.com